 #7.
 Star Wars

-We are showing our age here, but we mean the original Star Wars movie (now called number 4) and which we think is arguably the best.
+We are showing our age here, but we mean the original Star Wars movie (now called number 4) and which we think is arguably one of the best family movies.

 Luke Skywalker discovers a recording of Princess Leia, who is being held by Darth Vader and the dark forces in their effort to quell a rebellion against the Galactic Empire.
 This leads him to discover he is not who he thought he was.